-When it comes to creating a portfolio, demo real, or showcase, most creatives want to show off everything they can do.
+When it comes to creating a portfolio, demo real, or showcase, most creatives want to show off everything they can do, even if that includes student films or hobby projects.
 It’s tempting to sprinkle your best work on top of examples of everything else you’ve worked on.

 After all, don’t you want to attract as many clients as possible?

-The truth is that “more” doesn’t always translate to “better,” particularly since demo reels should only be around 60 seconds long.
-If you pack too much into your reel, you’re more likely to distract or confuse the viewer when you should be blowing their socks off.
+The truth is that “more” doesn’t always translate to “better,” particularly because a really effective demo reel should only be around 60 seconds long.
+If you pack too much into a reel that's 10 minutes long, you’re more likely to distract or confuse the viewer when you should be blowing their socks off.